DWiskow/CaddyGoAccessDataLoggerConverter/README.md

                  to an output file named "access.json" (containing the complete Caddy log data in JSON format)

-                 optionally select only the -g [--outputGoAccessFilename] OR the -o [--outputJSONfilename] to output a single file of the required format
+                 optionally select only the -g [--outputGoAccessFilename] OR the -j [--outputJSONfilename] to output a single file of the required format
 ```